coq/coq/doc/sphinx/proof-engine/ltac.rst

 Goal selectors
 ~~~~~~~~~~~~~~

+.. todo: mention this applies to Print commands and the Info command

 We can restrict the application of a tactic to a subset of the currently
 focused goals with: